katehjd21/testing-pyramid-assignment/README.md

 ## Supporting Evidence

 Supporting evidence can be found in the **Supporting Evidence** folder.
 These are saved as PDFs and a Markdown file.

 **Note for VS Code users:** PDFs do not automatically render in VS Code so to view them directly in the editor, install the [VS Code PDF plugin](https://marketplace.visualstudio.com/items?itemName=tomoki1207.pdf).

+## BDD Tests
+I have used Morelia for my BDD tests and these can be found in the `tests` directory.

 ## Running the App Locally